 When we see our partner or child’s fear and anger (fanger), there can be a sense of wanting to help them through distraction or reassurance.
 Paradoxically this can work against us, making fanger grow and hang out even longer.
-Additionally, as a therapist who works with ADHD and Anxiety, I can tell you that working only with the person affected seldom supports lasting change.
+Additionally, as a coach who works with ADHD and Anxiety, I can tell you that working only with the person affected seldom supports lasting change.

 Getting others on the team for improvement often makes a huge difference.
 Why?
-Someone who is regulated and modeling the skills in a moment of intensity creates the conditions needed to get back on track.
+Someone who is regulated and modeling the skills in a moment of intensity creates the conditions needed to get back on track (co-regulation).
 Once regulated, connection and learning is possible.
 Modeling on the outside, grows what’s not fully developed on the inside yet.

 But, wait, am I asking you to put up with bad behavior and be mistreated in the process?
 Heck no… just wanting to teach you how to work with the nervous system -so your sage wisdom and boundaries aren’t wasted on someone who is black-out emotional.
 There’s plenty of time to help them self-reflect, perspective take and practice future actions that balance impulse/emotion (fast thinking) with flexibility/forecasting (slow thinking).